 My brother-in-law was ordered by the doc to cut out both white sugar and white flour from his diet.
-My sister-in-law, who just had a baby was all too happy to jump on the bandwagon.
+My sister-in-law was all too happy to jump on the bandwagon.
 It’s so hard to watch what you eat on your own, to feel like you’re the only on in your house committed to healthy living while your better half is eating potato chips in bed (of course I am not at all speaking from experience so don’t read into this).
 But when both you and your spouse are on the same page and under doctors orders no less it makes it all that much easier.

 The best part about this practically guilt-free dessert is that it can be made in advance, sealed in an airtight container and stored at room temp for a couple of days.
 I grab just a (heaping) spoonful or two when I have a craving and because it’s rich and smooth and not too sweet it’s exactly what I need when I need it.
 You can of course turn it from bittersweet to sweet by adding more agave to taste.
 If subbing sugar for agave it’s 1 cup sugar.
 But I would dissolve the sugar in the boiling water first.